vidya381/retro-clock/README.md

-# Digital Clock
+# Retro Clock

-A feature-rich web-based digital clock application built with Spring Boot and vanilla JavaScript, featuring a stunning **retro 80s/90s arcade aesthetic**.
-This application provides a world clock with timezone support, alarm functionality, stopwatch, and countdown timer, all wrapped in nostalgic neon visuals.
+A feature-rich web-based retro clock application built with Spring Boot and vanilla JavaScript, featuring a stunning **80s/90s arcade aesthetic**.
+This application provides a world clock with timezone support, alarm functionality, stopwatch, and countdown timer, all wrapped in nostalgic neon visuals and classic CRT terminal effects.

 ## 🚀 Live Demo